talksik/blog/_posts/2024-02-29-dwelling-on-rejections.md

+---
+layout: post
-# Dwelling on Rejections: SpaceX Anecdote
+title: "Dwelling on Rejections: SpaceX Anecdote"
+tags: []
+---

+## Context

 A month ago, as I was starting to feel paralyzed in my own hardware project (flowy), I considered pursuing a job that I remember dreaming about when I was a teen: working on space technology, and particularly working for SpaceX.
 It is a different league in terms of places to work for world class engineers.